 Each stage is clearly defined and completed one by one Not suitable for projects with the possibility of requirement changes

-2. Iterative and incremental model
+2. Iterative and incremental methodologies

 Scheme of iterative model